egilbertsen/weather-app/README.md

-# weather-app
+# weather-or-not
-Simple weather app with 5 day forecast
+Minimalist weather app that provides a 5 day forecast, 24hr temp charting, and current conditions.

 ## Technologies Used
+ * Plot.ly
+ * Bootstrap
+ * jQuery
+ * local storage

 ## App Screenshots

 The app has the following user interfaces: